Enterprise Architecture vs. Solution Architecture – An Overview

 Solution Architects analyse constraints such as budget, technology, risk, and timelines to plan effective solutions.
 They typically work closely with project managers to ensure alignment with goals and deliverables.

-How Does Solution Architecture Add Value?
+How does Solution Architecture add value?

 - Designing seamless and intuitive customer experiences to encourage user adoption.